 - 3. Heat the wok over high heat for 1 minute.
-Add 2 1/2 tablespoons of the peanut oil and, using the spatula, coat the wok with the oil.
-Pour in the batter and spread in a thin layer.
+Add 2 1/2 tablespoons peanut oil and, using the spatula, coat the wok with the oil.
+If making a single pancake, pour in the batter and spread in a thin layer.
+Using both handles of the wok, move the wok over the burner in a circular motion so the pancake moves around as well and does not stick.
+Cook for about 2 1/2 minutes, or until the bottom browns.
+If making individual pancakes, separate the batter into 4 equal portions.
+Then, cook each smaller pancake, 1 at a time.
 Using both handles of the wok, move the wok over the burner in a circular motion so the pancake moves around as well and does not stick.
 Cook for about 2 1/2 minutes, or until the bottom browns.

 - 4. Slide the pancake from the wok onto a large, flat plate.
-Invert a second plate of the same size over the top, and invert the plates together.
+Invert the pancake onto a second plate of the same size.
 Lift off the top plate.
 Slide the pancake, browned side up, back into the wok and lower the heat to medium.
 Cook, occasionally patting the pancake down with the spatula, for about 3 minutes.
 Adjust the heat as needed so that the pancake is neither undercooked nor burned, and add the remaining 1 1/2 tablespoons oil only if the pan becomes too dry and the pancake begins to stick.
 The pancake is done when the zucchini has softened and tiny brown spots appear on the second side.